delvtech/frontend-monorepo/docs/Style-Guide.md

 - PRs should be small.
 The review process grows exponentially the larger the PR.
 Many smaller PRs > one large PR.
 - Mechanical changes such as large-scale file or variable renaming should not be included in feature PRs.
 - Branch names should include the author name, example `cashd-voting-bug-fix`, to reduce collisions.
-- Since this repo is a monorepo, PR titles should include the app and type of PR.
-Example `[Gov][Feature] Bulk Voting Vault Delegation`

 ## Code

 - Avoid inline styles, use tailwind or whatever styling framework is chosen for the given project.
-- Avoid abberviations in variable names.
+- Avoid abbreviations in variable names.
+Abbreviations are often inconsistent and reduce code readability.

 ```ts
 // Good